Poochini

 Despite being created and co-produced by the San Francisco-based entertainment company Wild Brain, Poochini was not shown in the United States for over two years after its production.
-Co-produced and internationally distributed by Munich-based media group EM.TV, Poochini is based on the award-winning pilot short A Dog Cartoon (1999).
+Co-produced and internationally distributed by Munich-based media group EM.TV and distributed by The Television Syndication Company for US syndication, Poochini is based on the award-winning pilot short A Dog Cartoon (1999).

-Poochini had only made 26 episodes with the final one airing in the United States on March 1, 2003.
-The series was aired on syndication, The WB 100+ Station Group and Toon Disney in the United States, Teletoon in Canada, Nickelodeon in Latin America, ITV1 (CITV) in the United Kingdom, TG4 (Cúla4) in Ireland, Télétoon+ (formerly Télétoon) and TF1 (TF!
-Jeunesse) in France, Junior and ProSieben in Germany, M-Net (K-T.V.) in Africa, Disney Channel and Boomerang in Asia, MBC 3 in the Middle East, Arutz HaYeladim in Israel, Dubai TV in the United Arab Emirates, IRIB TV2 in Iran, Cartoon Network India and Cartoon Network Pakistan in South Asia, CCTV-14, Dragon Club and Shanghai Toonmax Cartoon TV in China, Nickelodeon Australia & New Zealand in Oceania, the Seven Network in Australia and TVNZ in New Zealand and ANTV in Indonesia.
+Poochini only made 26 episodes with the final one airing in the United States on March 1, 2003.

 It was directed by Dave Marshall and Dave Thomas.
-The series was one of the final projects of the background artist named Maurice Noble, who is credited as a design and color consultant.
+The series was one of the final projects of famed background artist Maurice Noble (who mostly worked with Looney Tunes and Tom and Jerry animator Chuck Jones), who is credited as a design and color consultant.